refractionPOINT/lce_doc/docs/outputs.md

 Output individually each event, detection, audit, deployment or artifact through a POST webhook.

 * `dest_host`: the IP or DNS, port and page to HTTP(S) POST to, format `https://www.myorg.com:514/whatever`.
 * `secret_key`: an arbitrary shared secret used to compute an HMAC (SHA256) signature of the webhook to verify authenticity.
-See "Webhook" section below.
+See "Webhook Details" section below.
 * `auth_header_name` and `auth_header_value`: set a specific value to a specific HTTP header name in the outgoing webhooks.

 Example: